Choosing the right espresso machine takes time. When selecting an espresso machine, the following factors should be considered:

 In single boiler machines such as the Rancilio Silvia, boiler temperature is controlled by a simple and cheap bimetallic strip thermostat.
 As the temperature of the espresso can vary substantially, a cooling flush or “temperature surfing” is often required to achieve consistent espresso.
 This is easily managed with a little practise.

-Better temperature control and a “brain” can be achieved with an e-61 group.
-The La Pavoni Cellini Mini is an example and is far more robust than the Silvia
+Better temperature control and a “brain” can be achieved with a rapid heat ring group and PID as employed in the gorgeous Profitec Go If you prefer an e-61 group, the La Pavoni Cellini Mini is an example and is far more robust than the Silvia

 Due to the many limitations of these machines, we do not recommend this style of machine for untrained novices, offices, busy families or hand heavy milk drinkers.
 These machines can however produce great coffee in the hands of a careful and/or advanced user.